 History of Japanese Type I Rifle

 There’s a story circulating out there said these rifles were bought for Japanese Imperial Navy which land troops were hardly to acquire small arms from the Army controlled arsenals.
 I have to say this is not true though IJ Navy and marines were main users of these rifles.
-I speculate that the Italian rifles alongside K98k from Mauser both were parts of Trio Pact that Japan-German-Italian exchanges military technologies and weapons for balancing trade deficit.
+Italian rifles alongside K98k from Mauser were parts of Trio Pact that Japan-German-Italian exchanges military technologies and weapons for balancing trade deficit.

-According to Japanese records prepared right after the victory day, most of Type I had been issued to Navy and Aviation forces where small arms are secondary weapons.
+According to Japanese records prepared for surrender, most of Type I had been issued to Navy and Aviation forces where small arms are secondary weapons.
 Imperial Marines was also among main users.
 Chinese Army captured 1700 Type I rifles belongs to Imperial Marine forces in Shanghai after Japan surrender.
 At least 6000 were provided to Japanese puppet regimes in Mainland China during the war.
 Another document shows Imperial Army stationed in Northern China equipped 91 Type I rifles.
 We can refer that Type I were mainly issued to second line troops and puppet regime troops rather than a weapon specialized for Imperial Navy as claimed by many collectors before.

 Japanese contract negotiation commenced in the middle of 1938 and the deal was made in September 1938.
 Italians offered two modification plans.
 Option one only to convert caliber to 6.5 Arisaka and keep the Carcano style magazine, which can be delivered in 9 months at cost of 65 Yen (350 Lira) .
 Option two to convert the caliber as well as the magazine to Japanese Type 38 pattern, which can be delivered in 12 months at a cost of 75 Yen (400 Lira) each rifle.
 Obviously Japan chose the second option as we've seen now.
 Japanese contract total valued in 10 Million Yen including rifles, cartridges and spare parts.
 In December 1939, Japanese order more extractor parts.